Frequently Asked Questions

 Yes.
 We believe that patients receive the best quality of care when all practitioners involved are informed.
 We frequently communicate with any other health care practitioners about treatment goals and outcomes.

 A: Naturopathic physicians are trained extensively in pharmaceutical medications and herbal medicine.
-This training includes the potentially adverse effects that may occur if improperly combined.
-Your naturopathic physician will avoid harmful combinations of both drug-nutrient interactions and drug-herbal interactions.
-Providing your physician with a list of your medications is essential.
+This training includes identifying potentially adverse effects that may occur if improperly combined.
+Your naturopathic doctor will avoid harmful combinations of both drug-nutrient interactions and drug-herbal interactions.
+Providing your doctor with a list of your medications is essential.

-A: The academic training in medical sciences of naturopathic and conventional physicians is similar.
+A: The academic training in medical sciences of naturopathic and conventional doctors is similar.
 Both study modern physical, clinical and laboratory diagnosis and are trained to diagnose a disease.
-Both refer patients to other health care providers when ap- propriate.
-Naturopathic physicians may also perform minor surgery and prescribe some drugs.
+Both refer patients to other health care providers when appropriate.
+Naturopathic doctors may also perform minor surgery and prescribe some drugs.
+Many conventional doctors are now learning medical approaches inspired by naturopathic medicine, such as functional medicine.

 A: While conventional medicine excels in diagnosis and saving lives, the treatment approach often neglects bringing the patient to a better place along the spectrum of health.
 Conventional medicine offers the patient a passive role in their health in which they take a medication or elect to receive a surgery.
+Conventional medicine excels in diagnosis and in saving lives, two very important things.
 Naturopathic and Chinese medicine require the patient to take an active role in their health and be their own steward towards health under the guidance of their natural health practitioner.
-Often the treatment goals are to address underlying imbalances, which are diagnosed through the Chinese medicine and those areas are balanced through a comprehensive treatment plan involving diet, lifestyle, meditation, positive thinking and natural medicine.
+The goal of the treatment is to address underlying imbalances that contribute to disease and to provide a comprehensive treatment plan involving nutrition, lifestyle, meditation, herbal medicine and an energetic treatment modality such as acupuncture.
+These treatments aim to address underlying causes of illness and correct them through gentle means, rather than medicating them and suppressing them.
 Naturopathic and Chinese medicine excel in treating the health of each individual.
 There is an important place for both approaches.

-A: An initial naturopathic consultation costs $250 for adult and lasts 90 minutes and $195 for children and lasts 60 minutes.
-Return naturopathic consultations range from $100-175 depending on time and complexity, but they usually last between 30-60 minutes .
-Acupuncture initial visits are $100 and return acupuncture visits are $90.
-Acupuncture visits last from 60-90 minutes.
+A: An initial naturopathic consultation costs $295 for adult and lasts 75-90 minutes.
+Pediatric and adolescent consults and last 75 minutes and cost $250.
+Fertility intial consults are $300 for a single person or couple.
+Return naturopathic consultations are $150 for 45 minutes and $100 for 30 minutes.
+Acupuncture visits are $75 or $90 depending on the time and number of treatment sides.
+Acupuncture visits last from 45-75 minutes.
 Payment is accepted in the form of Visa, Mastercard, Discover, check or cash.
-We do accept Health Savings Accounts (HSAs) and offer gift certificates as well.
+We accept Health Savings Accounts (HSAs) and offer gift certificates as well.

 A: Pregnant women, newborns and all phases of life from pediatrics to geriatrics can use it.
 Terminally ill patients can also benefit from naturopathic medicine.